aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/series/_index.md

 ```

 Indicates whether the series is selected or filtered.
-True represents that this series is filtered, and it will not be displayed on the chart.
+True indicates that this series is filtered, and it will not be displayed on the chart.

 **Returns:**
 boolean